The Thoughts of Emerlist Davjack

 The Thoughts of Emerlist Davjack is the 1968 debut album by English psychedelic and progressive rock band the Nice.

 Background

 Originally formed in the spring of 1967 as the live backing group to soul singer P. P. Arnold, the Nice quickly established an identity of their own.
-By August, they had split from Arnold and were receiving rave reviews for their live performances, which secured them a residency at The Marquee.
+By late August, they had split from Arnold and were receiving rave reviews for their live performances, which secured them a residency at The Marquee.
 Andrew Loog Oldham approached the group soon after and signed them to Immediate Records, where they were ushered into Olympic Studios that fall with Oldham's insistence that they only record original material.
-According to O'List, Mick Jagger was originally planned to produce the album, but was unable to do so.
-Engineering duties were undertaken by Glyn Johns, who contributed echo effects to "Flower King of Flies", also sung by O'List.
+According to guitarist David O'List, Mick Jagger was originally planned to produce the album but was unable to do so, leaving the band to produce it themselves under the alias "Emerlist Davjack."
+Jagger did, however, produce several sessions for P.P.
+Arnold's 1967 debut album which featured The Nice on backing, including the songs "Am I Still Dreaming?", "Though It Hurts Me Badly" and "Treat Me Like a Lady."